 - Gainsborough Old Hall

 - meetings with members of the community to help us design the project

 - test/extract performances of The Imagination Museum: Mayflower 400 at community events such as Illuminate 2018

-- 'Community Encounter days' – days of free performances accompanied by linked discussion opportunities and craft workshops (designed by local artist Ruth Pigott of Curiosity Creators)
+- 'Community Encounter days' – days of free performances accompanied by linked discussion opportunities and travelling craft workshops in a suitcase (designed by local artist Ruth Pigott of Curiosity Creators)

 - collaboration with our local dance artists or ‘DEPs’ (Dance Engagement Practitioners), as well as other local artists like Ruth, and also choir director Janet Wood, with whom we collaborated to create a new piece of choral music for Retford Community Choir, also working with project composer Max Perryment